pulkit-jasti/Mente-medica/README.md

-# Mente Medica
+# Mente-Medica
-Welcome to the awesome repository of the project Mente Medica by team Bit_Bots.
+Welcome to the awesome repository of the project Mente-Medica by team Bit_Bots.

 Before you start running your mind to guess what does the project name even mean (which is a great mental expercise BTW), we would like to share little statictics related to Mental Health with you -